SmartSparkCoding/hackanomous/README.md

 *RSVP Now, Don't Miss Hackanomous*
 *Your skills.
 Your ideas.
 Your moment.*

 Most hackathons ask a lot and give back little.
 Hackanomous is different.
 This is a genuine opportunity to sharpen your AI skills, build something you're proud of, and walk away with real prizes, funding, hardware, credits, and more.

-Submit any AI or ML related project _(subject to T&Cs)_ and you're already in the running.
-It doesn't matter if you're a seasoned engineer or someone who just wants to see what they're capable of, Hackanomous is built for people who show up and give it a go.
+Submit any AI or ML related project (subject to T&Cs) and you're already in the running.
+It doesn't matter if you're a normal bunch or someone whos too skilled for this.
 The only way to lose is to not enter.

 *What you could win:*
 - Funding & Grants